Intro to China’s policymaking process

 There are multiple avenues of input into the policymaking process

-There are no lobbyists to engage, no campaigns that need contributions, and no elected representatives to write, so it can be difficult for companies or interest groups to know where to start when looking to influence policy in China.
+Under China’s (effectively) one-party system, there are no lobbyists to engage, no campaigns that need contributions, and no elected representatives to write, so it can be difficult for companies or interest groups to know where to start when looking to influence policy in China.
 But there are well-marked avenues for engagement in the policy process.
 Two obvious ways are:

 1. Get involved in industry associations and research institutes